eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/setup/index.md

 The setup is organized into the following key areas:

 ## [Probe](./app_probe.md)
 The right tool for getting to know the OLAP server for development, tutorials, testing and mocking.
-References tutorials in the [../tutorial](https://daanse.org/cubeserver/tutorial/) folder.
+References tutorials in the [Tutorial](https://daanse.org/cubeserver/tutorial/) folder.

+If you're not sure what to do, choose this one! ✅

 ## [Pivot](./app_pivot.md)
 Pivot is under construction.
 It is the foundation for every production Daanse OLAP server.